 It combines two conditions: menorrhagia, which is heavy bleeding during menstruation, and metrorrhagia when the menstrual period lasts more than seven days or spotting between menstrual periods.
 It is a common disease that affects between 10 and 30% of women of childbearing age.

 Abnormal uterine bleeding is the most common menstrual disorder among postmenopausal women.
 This is not always a serious problem, but it can have serious underlying reasons, so it is important to see a doctor.

-Menstruation normally occurs every 28 days, although menstruation every 21 to 35 days is considered normal.
+Menstruation usually occurs every 28 days, although menstruation every 21 to 35 days is normal.
 The average length of a menstrual cycle is about five days.
 Most women will lose less than 80 milliliters or 3 ounces of blood.
 Most experts agree that any severe bleeding that disrupts physical, social, or emotional life is abnormal.
 Some signs of abnormal bleeding include: